 The game also reuses maps quite frequently, it doesn’t really impact the game’s enjoyment, but it is very noticeable.
-The game is best played in multiplayer with friends, but here too, I ran into a snag.
+The game is best when played in multiplayer with friend.
+But here too, I ran into a snag.

 Often times, it would appear that my teammates were shooting at nothing, or that something was simply off with the action on screen.
 Well, it just so happens that my partner games with me.
 Our entertainment center has our televisions side by side.
-It turns out, the action on screen was almost never synced between us.
+The action on screen was almost never synced between us as it turns out.